learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 * Start a for loop that runs `self.total_time_steps` number of times.
 In order to demonstrate how to easily add a progress bar to iterables with the `tqdm` library, this line has been added for you.
 * Display a message telling the user the time step that it is currently working on.
 * Call `self._time_step()`
-* Once the simuluation has finished, write the DataFrame containing the summary statistics from each step to a csv file.
+* Once the simulation has finished, write the DataFrame containing the summary statistics from each step to a csv file.
 This line of code has also been provided for you.

 In the cell below, complete the `run()` function.
 Comments have been added to help you write it.